 Upon graduating Williams in 2001, J-L went on to attend Georgetown University Law Center.
 It was also during his time in Washington, D.C. that he began to perform standup comedy.

 In February 2003, J-L went to a bar near his apartment and watched an amateur showcase of comedians.
 J-L began inquiring how he could get some stage time and after following some leads he began performing at open mics at the end of that academic year.
 Quickly developing a knack for it, J-L was named Washington D.C.’s funniest college student, despite not really being a college student, in March 2004 at a sold out show at the D.C.
 Improv.
 After moving back to New York upon graduation from GULC in May 2004, J-L continued to work harder and harder as a comic, all while working as an Assistant District Attorney during the day in the Bronx.
 After leaving the DA’s office, but before pursuing comedy full time, J-L was an associate at a large law firm where he learned two things: having money is great and he was actually the office “black guy,” despite looking Egyptian at best.
-He has been featured on The Late Late Show, NESN Comedy All Stars, Comics Unleashed, ESPN’s The Dan Lebatard Show and is a regular on The Adam Carolla Show.
+He has been featured on The Late Late Show, the Howard Stern Show, NESN Comedy All Stars, Comics Unleashed, ESPN’s The Dan Lebatard Show and The Adam Carolla Show.
 J-L now travels the country performing in America’s most prestigious (and non-prestigious) comedy clubs.
 He has made a name for himself within comedy for his blog which offers a one-of-a-kind insider honesty about the business and his sketch/impression videos.